Le Truc Blog 1.0.1

 Four arguments: a name, reactive properties with their parsers, a DOM query function, and a setup function that returns an effects map.
 The component connects to the server-rendered HTML, reads the initial count from the DOM, and updates only the output element when the count changes.
 No virtual DOM.
 No re-render.
 No JSON payload.

-If that sounds like something you've been looking for — or if you've been frustrated by the same trade-offs we were — we'd love for you to try it.
+If that sounds like something you have been looking for — or if you have been frustrated by the same trade-offs we were — we would love for you to try it.

 Read the Getting Started guide, or browse the API reference.
 The library is MIT-licensed, open-source, and less than 10 kB gzipped.